geffy/tffm/README.md

 The inference time is linear with respect to the number of features.

+This implementation is quite similar to the one described in Blondel's et al. paper [https://arxiv.org/abs/1607.07195], but was developed independently and prior to the first appearence of the paper.

 Tested on Python3.5, but should work on Python2.7